pvangoor/GIFT/README.md

 # General Invariant Feature Tracker (GIFT)

-GIFT is an image feature tracking application for common camera set-ups such as monocular, stereo, and multi-view.
+GIFT is an image feature tracking library for monocular cameras.
-The goal is to provide a package which simplifies the process of obtaining and tracking features from a sequence of images.
+The goal is to provide a package which simplifies the process of detecting and tracking features from a sequence of images.
+A number of variants have been implemented including LKT-based tracking and ORB feature tracking.
+The library aims to provide a generic interface to each of these methods.

 ## Dependencies

 Currently the GIFT depends on both Eigen 3 and OpenCV 3.
 In the future the dependency on Eigen may be removed.

 - Eigen3: `sudo apt install libeigen3-dev`
 - OpenCV: `sudo apt install libopencv-dev`
 - yaml-cpp: `sudo apt install libyaml-cpp-dev`

-If you wish to build the tests, you will need to install [googletest](https://github.com/google/googletest) from source.
+If you choose to build the tests, [googletest](https://github.com/google/googletest) will be automatically added to the build directory.

 ## Building and Installing